SRileyCoyote/FFLIB_Working_Examples/README.md

 Do you still have questions about how to do something? <br>
 Are the examples or comments not clear enough for what you are trying to do?

-I consider this Example Repo as still a Work In Progress and would love to hear any feedback on what you think is still missing, what is not correct, or could be done better or more efficiently.
+I consider this Example Repo as still a Work In Progress and would love to hear any feedback on what you think is still missing, what is not correct, what could be done better, or what could be done more efficiently.

 Please feel free to leave a comment in the [Discussions Tab](https://github.com/SRileyCoyote/FFLIB_Working_Examples/discussions).